winderslide51/copilot-rest-python/docs/004-generate-documentation.md

 1. Generate a functional description of the generated API
 2. Generate the openapi document of the generated API
 3. Modify the README.md to add some documentation
+4. Ask Copilot to create PlantUML Sequence Diagram of the generated endpoint.

 <details>